DREW PRIVETTE | ASSISTANT HEAD COACH / OFF. COORDINATOR / QB

-Nathan Tenut (Wisconsin-River Falls '07) enters his third season as an assistant football coach at Augsburg in 2014.
+Nathan Tenut (Wisconsin-River Falls '07) enters his fourth season as an assistant football coach at Augsburg in 2015.
 Tenut will serve as the team's offensive line coach, video coordinator, and will assist with the program's recruiting efforts.

 PREVIOUS COACHING EXPERIENCE: Tenut most recently served as an assistant coach at the University of Wisconsin-River Falls, where he was the team's offensive line coach/run game coordinator.
 During his time as an assistant at River Falls, Tenut worked under former Falcon head coach John O'Grady as well as current head coach Matt Walker.
 In his four seasons as an assistant, Tenut has coached five All-WIAC selections and one D3football.com All-West Region selections on the offensive line.